quoid/userscripts/README.md

 ## Scripts Directory

-This is the directory where the app/extension will read from and write to (if working with the included code editor).
+This is the directory where the app/extension will read from and write to.
 This directory is changed by opening the **containing app** and clicking the respective "change location" button.

 **Script Directory Notes**